-This is a gene with symbol O and is probably the most interesting gene affecting cat color/pattern from a genetic point of view.
+This is a gene with symbol O and is probably the most interesting gene affecting cat colour/pattern from a genetic point of view.

 Its effect is to replace all the eumelanin in the growing hairs with phaeomelanin.
-I.e, the hairs exhibit red-based rather than black-based colors.
+I.e, the hairs exhibit red-based rather than black-based colours.

 What makes it more interesting though is that:

 Red with Tabby: phaeomelanin pigment is affected by both forms of the agouti protein to more or less the same extent.
 The important point is that it is affected.
 And for this reason, tabby patterns do show up in the phaeomelanin-based coat of the red cat, because the these patterns are a result of reduced levels of the agouti/non-agouti protein.
 The tabby markings show as a richer form of the red-based colour, because the phaeomelanin has been inhibited to a lesser degree.

 Tortoiseshell: a patchwork effect where some parts of the coat have eumelanin and the others phaeomelanin.
 The eumelanistic parts are affected by all the normal modifying genes that are active on eumelanin: B, D, Dm and in the presence of normal Agouti (A-) will display tabby markings prominently.
 The phaeomelanistic parts are affected by D and Dm in the usual way and tabby markings can continue through from the eumelanistic parts, this time showing as a richer red.
 The 'richness' of red colouration is also affected by what are known as 'rufous polygenes' (see below).